Academic Regulations and Procedures

 Latin honors are awarded to students only for their first bachelor’s degree.

-The valedictorian will be chosen on the basis of a minimum of 90 credits earned through Benedictine College or will have attended Benedictine College as a full-time student for a minimum of three years.
-The Dean of the College will have authority to make the final selection.
+The valedictorian will be chosen on the basis of a minimum of 90 credits earned through Benedictine College or who will have attended Benedictine College as a full-time student for a minimum of three years.
+The Provost will have authority to make the final selection.

 Finalizing the Academic Record

 Once the degree is conferred at the date of graduation, the academic record is considered complete and final.
 No further changes will be made unless there is a documented clerical error.
-It is the responsibility of the student to notify the Office of the Registrar of a clerical error within 30 days of the graduation date.
+It is the responsibility of the student to notify the Office of the Registrar of a clerical error within 30 days of the graduation date to have the error corrected.

 Classification of Courses and Students

-The lower division of the college comprises the freshman and sophomore years; the upper division, the junior and senior years.
+The lower division of the College comprises the freshman and sophomore years; the upper division, the junior and senior years.
 Lower-division courses are numbered from 1000–2999; upper-division courses, from 3000-4999.
+Graduate-level courses are from 5000 to 6999.
 Courses numbered below 1000 do not satisfy graduation requirements.

 Matriculated students with satisfactory entrance requirements are classified as freshmen.
 Other students are classified as follows: